erwald/blog/posts/four-ways-of-not-writing-software-bugs.md

 A code change that implements a new feature is additive and therefore makes the software more complex.
 It is harder to avoid writing bugs in complex software.
 It is also harder to diagnose and fix bugs in complex software.
 Therefore, additive code changes involve both a direct risk and an indirect risk of introducing new bugs.
 That should make us think twice as hard before introducing new features, but in fact it is usually taken for granted that new features are good for software.
 Rid yourself of that assumption.
 You or somebody else should, before implementing a new feature, ask yourselves the question: how much marginal value does this feature provide for the user?

 Refactoring is praised everywhere.
 And I'm not here to say it isn't important; it is our finest weapon in the perpetual war against entropy.
-But every time you refactor something, there is a risk that you introduce a new bug.[^4] The risk can be reduced with robust testing, as we shall see below.
+But every time you refactor something, there is a risk that you introduce a new bug.[^4] The risk can be reduced with robust testing, as we'll see below.
 But it will never go away completely.

 You need to balance the need for refactoring against the need for reliability and stability.
 Ask yourself questions like, how long will the software be maintained? how important is reliability and stability to it? how much do you expect the intended change will improve the code? and so on.
 Think critically.
 We often start refactoring code not because it is in a particularly bad condition but because _we can and know how to do it_.
 But that is a mistake.
 We are making ourselves slaves to [the politician's syllogism](https://en.wikipedia.org/wiki/Politician%27s_syllogism), which, adapted somewhat, says: we must refactor things; I can refactor this thing; therefore, I must refactor this thing.

-## If You Do Have to Make a Change, Make It As Small As Possible
+## 2. If You Do Have to Make a Change, Make It As Small As Possible

 The second maxim is a corollary of the first.
 It begins with the observation that, in practice, it can be tempting to make some changes that are not directly related to whatever it is you are doing at the time.
 For example, maybe you are fixing a bug but notice that the component or function you're looking at is very long and could, so you reason, be split up into several smaller, composable functions.
 That's an admirable aim.
 But it increases the risk of introducing a new bug, at least in the short term.
 If it happens, consider not making that additional change, or, if you do decide to go through with it, making the change separately from the fix.
 That is better because small, monadic changes are easier to test and easier to review.

 I make an exception here for whenever you can actually meaningfully reduce complexity, such as by removing branches from a conditional expression.
 Another exception would be to refactor code as an initial step prior to making functional changes to a component, but that should be done in the spirit of the following maxim.

-## If You Want to Refactor Something, Make Sure It’s Covered by Automated Tests
+## 3. If You Want to Refactor Something, Make Sure It’s Covered by Automated Tests

 Imagine that you are a spy.
 You are breaking into somebody's apartment in order to find and take copies of some or other document.
 Being a good spy, it is important to you that that the owner of the apartment doesn't notice that you've been there.
 So before rummaging around, you take photos of every room in order that, once you have found and copied the document, you can restore the apartment to its original condition.
 The photos you have taken are an external check on whether you are leaving the room in the same condition that you found it in.
 It doesn't guarantee that nothing is out of place.
-But it increases the probability that there is no discernible change.
+But it increases the probability that there's no discernible change.

 Refactoring something means changing its implementation internally without changing its behaviour externally.
 You can create an external check similar to the spy's photos when refactoring by making sure that the thing you are refactoring is covered by automated tests.[^5] That way you can be more confident that the changes you make are not affecting the behaviour.
 You could almost make them without thinking at all, which brings me to the final maxim ...

-## When You Make a Change, Make Sure You Understand What You're Doing
+## 4. When You Make a Change, Make Sure You Understand What You're Doing

 Before personal desktops were able to compile code, it had to be compiled on mainframes which often had to be booked in advance.[^6] That meant that programmers had to check their code carefully before compiling it, so as not to risk, should the program fail to compile, having to wait again in order to redo it.
 These days, we get near-instant feedback, not only from our compilers but also from running and testing our code.
 This feedback loop has been shortened further by advances like hot reloading.
 This is great because it helps us to iterate quickly and work in a state of flow.
 But it also allows us to code without really thinking hard about what we are doing.